Sign In

 The EV co-ordinator should monitor the proposed dates and target audiences for trips so that parents aren’t lumbered with any unnecessary financial burdens.
 An example of what to avoid could be a history and a geography department both deciding to run high profile education visits to support option choices in Y9.

-With appropriate planning and support in place, your vision for raising student aspiration and expectations via a diverse programme of extracurricular activities reflective of your school’s values can still be realised.
+With appropriate planning and support in place, you can still realise your vision for raising student aspiration and expectations via a diverse programme of extracurricular activities reflective of your school’s values.

 Daniel Harvey is a GCSE and A Level science teacher at an inner city academy.
 He is also lead on behaviour, pastoral and school culture.